-If your front-end Javascript source code is minified, you will need to upload your source maps to Datadog so that we are able to deobfuscate your different stack traces.
-For a given error, you will then get access to the file path, the line number, as well as a code snippet for each frame of the related stack trace.
+If your front-end JavaScript source code is minified, upload your source maps to Datadog to de-obfuscate your different stack traces.
+For any given error, you can access the file path, line number, and code snippet for each frame of the related stack trace.
+Datadog can also link stack frames to your source code in your repository.

-You must configure your Javascript bundler so that, when minifying your source code, it generates source maps which directly include the related source code in the sourcesContent
+Configure your JavaScript bundler such that when minifying your source code, it generates source maps that directly include the related source code in the sourcesContent attribute.

 // ...